History of the San Francisco 49ers: The Mike Singletary era

-On April 25, 2009, the 49ers selected Texas Tech WR Michael Crabtree with the 10th pick in the first round of the 2009 NFL Draft.
+On April 25, 2009, the 49ers selected Texas Tech wide receiver Michael Crabtree with the 10th pick in the first round of the 2009 NFL draft.
 This was the first and last pick of the first day of the draft for the 49ers.
 After selecting Crabtree, they traded their next and only other first day pick along with a 4th round pick to the Carolina Panthers.
 From this trade they received a first round pick in the 2010 NFL Draft.
 Other selections for the 49ers included Glen Coffee, Scott McKillop, Nate Davis, Bear Pascoe, Curtis Taylor, and Ricky Jean-Francois.

-On May 19, 2009, Walt Harris tore his ACL during Organized Team Activities, forcing the 49ers to quickly sign former Ram, Lion and Bronco CB Dre Bly who can be viewed as a Pro Bowl replacement for the lost Pro Bowler.
+On May 19, 2009, Walt Harris tore his ACL during Organized Team Activities, forcing the 49ers to quickly sign former Rams, Lions and Broncos cornerback Dre Bly who can be viewed as a Pro Bowl replacement for the lost Pro Bowler.

 Although 49er rookies, quarterbacks and selected veterans were expected to report to training camp on July 28, 2009, Crabtree was a no show.
 He failed to report because he had yet to sign a contract and even several days later his agent, Eugene Parker, still had not reached a contract agreement with the team.
 Crabtree became the first 49er rookie to be a no show at training camp since 2005.
 Sources close to Crabtree indicated that he was prepared to sit out the 2009–2010 NFL season and re-enter the 2010 NFL Draft.
 However, Crabtree's agent, Eugene Parker, went on record to state that he never threatened the 49ers with the possibility of Crabtree sitting out the season and reentering the draft.

 On August 30, 2009, Crabtree became the very last holdout and unsigned draft pick from the 2009 NFL draft when Andre Smith, the 6th overall pick, signed with the Bengals.
 That day was also the 32nd day of Crabtree's holdout, and only 10 days short of the all time long holdout for any 49er rookie in the franchise's history.
 Beat reporter Matt Maiocco had reported rumors that the signing could have happened around Labor Day, but that did not occur as the sides remained at a complete impasse.
 Over Labor Day weekend Deion Sanders, an NFL reporter and Crabtree counselor, stated on the NFL Total Access show that Crabtree was indeed willing to sit out the entire season.
 Sanders also claimed that the rookie receiver was not in "dire need" of money at that time.